Belvidere, Illinois goes from loser to winner with idled Stellantis plant reopening

 "The workers made that happen," said Bruno.
 "Never before has the UAW, through its collective bargaining process, been able to reopen a facility, pour millions of dollars into the facility and create thousands of jobs."

 Back to Ric Flair, the professional wrestler whose image graces Mayor Morris' office.
-It came from his brother, Cliff, and Morris is quick to note that Flair is a winner.
+It came from his brother, Cliff, and Morquickly notesnote that Flair is a winner.

 "That's how I look at this at Belvedere and what we have in the future," said Mayor Morris.
 "Not only did we get a reprieve - our future's a lot brighter here."

-Viel, the worker CBS 2 spoke with, hopes to also have a degree by the time she returns to work - in HR.
+Viel said she hopes to also have a degree in human resources by the time she returns to work.

-Meanwhile, the new UAW contract could bring more than 3,000 jobs to Belvidere, and billions in investment.
-Whispers are they'll be making an EV, and potentially a hybrid version of a mid-size Ram pickup.
+Meanwhile, the new UAW contract could bring more than 3,000 jobs and billions in investment.
+Plans may include making an electric vehicle and potentially a hybrid version of a mid-size Ram pickup.

 for more features.